Rusty-08/internship-management-system/README.md

 - Attendance Monitoring with Exportable records in Excel format.
 - Task Management where a mentor or assigned intern handler can give a task to the intern/interns.
-- Document Management wherein all of the required documents is stored for such requirements up to evaluation forms and others - ongoing.
+- Document Management wherein all of the required documents is stored for such requirements up to evaluation forms and others - future update.

-### TECH STACKS
+### TECH USED

 - TypeScript, React JS, Next JS, Tailwind CSS and Shadcn UI
 - MongoDB, Prisma ORM, Auth JS